CARTAvis/manual_source/source/analysis_tools.rst

 Image cube analysis tools
 =========================
-With version 1.3, CARTA provides the following widgets for image cube analysis:
+With version 1.4, CARTA provides the following widgets and tools for image cube analysis:

 * Widget

-  * region list: to view and configure region properties
+  * Region list: to view and configure region properties
-  * spatial profiler: to view x and y spatial profiles at the cursor position
+  * Spatial profiler: to view x and y spatial profiles at the cursor position
-  * spectral profiler: to view spectral profile from a region of interest
+  * Spectral profiler: to view spectral profile from a region of interest
-  * histogram: to view histogram from a region of interest
+  * Histogram: to view histogram from a region of interest
-  * statistics: to view basic statistics from a region of interest
+  * Statistics: to view basic statistics from a region of interest
   * Stokes analysis: to view basic polarization quantities
+  * Spectral line query: to make a query to the Splatalogue service and create line labels on a spectral profile plot
+  * Catalogue widget: to visualize a catalogue as an image overlay, a 2D scatter plot, or a histogram

+* Tool

+  * Profile smoothing: to smooth a profile for a better S/N
+  * Moment map generator: to collapse an image cube with various moments and statistics

 Region of interest